eliasfaris/Snake-Game/README.md

 The tests are in the tests folder and can be run using the command python -m pytest

+To run the project after cloning, make sure to install requirements by using 'pip install -r requirements.txt' (without quotes) first then running rungame.py with python.

 The 12 features include:

 Feature 1: Allowing users to register with a unique username